yarhon/YarhonRouteGuardBundle/README.md

 This could be illustrated by the following examples:

-Rule `path: /foo` at compile time would be determined as potentially matching to ANY dynamic route - because at runtime any variable used in a route could result into a string `"/foo"`.
+Rule `path: /foo` at compile time would be determined as potentially matching to ANY dynamic route - because at runtime any variable used in a route could result in a string `"/foo"`.

 But rule `path: ^/foo` at compile time would be determined as potentially matching to dynamic routes with path static prefix `"/"` or `"/f"` or `"/foo"` or `"/foob"`, but not `"/bar"`.